SGG-Modding/Hades2ModWiki/docs/creating-mods/development-environment.md

 # Development Environment

-This article contains a number of tools and resources to help you get started with modding Hades II.
+Tools and resources to help you get started with modding Hades II.

+---

 Also join the [Hades II Modding Discord](https://discord.gg/fewDSuPj) if you haven't already, as it is a great resource for getting help and sharing your ideas.